gsiems/plprofiler_client/README.md

 Wanting different reporting than that provided by python client and not wanting to deal with maintaining a separate python install just to run one CLI app resulted in extracting queries from the python and storing them in the database.
-Adding a couple of new reports and some shell (bash actually) scripting and this tool was born.
+The remainder is the result of simply adding a couple of new reports and some shell (bash actually) scripting.

 # Usage